NafeesSayyed/Marketing-Mix-Modelling---Data-Science-Project/README.md

 ## Overview

-This project implements a Marketing Mix Modeling (MMM) framework to quantify the impact of multiple advertising channels on sales performance.
+This project implements a Marketing Mix Modelling (MMM) framework to quantify the impact of multiple advertising channels on sales performance.
 The model captures real-world marketing dynamics such as advertising carryover effects (Adstock), diminishing returns (Saturation), seasonality, promotional activities, and competitor influence.

 The objective is to answer key business questions: